Joey Hudnall, PE

 Executive Vice President

-Joey works in the headquarters office in Jackson (MS), but frequently travels to Neel-Schaffer’s other offices across the Southeast.
+Joey is an Executive Vice President and serves on the firm’s seven-member Board of Directors.
+He is based in the Corporate headquarters office in Jackson (MS) but frequently travels to Neel-Schaffer’s many other offices across the Southeast.

 In 2009, Joey was named to his current position of COO.

-In the past 10 years, Neel-Schaffer has grown from a firm that provided services for local civil engineering projects to one of the leading firms in the Southeast, and Joey has helped lead that transition.
+In the past decade, Neel-Schaffer has grown from a firm that provided services for local civil engineering projects to one of the leading firms in the Southeast, and Joey has helped lead that transition.
 In 1994, Neel-Schaffer broke into Engineering News-Record’s list of the Top 500 Design Firms in the country, at 458th.
-By 2015, that ranking had climbed to 187th.
+Neel-Schaffer has been a mainstay in those rankings since, checking in at 244th in 2019.

 Since becoming COO, among Joey’s many accomplishments was helping open Neel-Schaffer operations in Columbia, SC, Mobile, AL, and New Orleans, LA, and engineering acquisitions in Shreveport, LA, Houston, TX, Arlington, TX, and Tuscaloosa, AL, expanding Neel-Schaffer’s footprint while strengthening the firm’s core disciplines.